Feds sow confusion over medical marijuana

 New York is one of 29 states that offer medical marijuana.
 Though the state has one of the strictest laws, it now has authorized 10 companies that can operate 40 dispensaries.
 Patient enrollment has grown to 40,000, a boom fueled by the recent addition of chronic pain and post-traumatic stress disorder to the list of ailments approved for treatment.

-Even so, companies still are struggling to get bank accounts and insurance — because marijuana is illegal under federal law — and the federal action could make matters worse, said another key lawmaker.
+Even so, companies still are struggling to get bank accounts and insurance — because marijuana is illegal under federal law — and Sessions’ federal action could make matters worse, said another key lawmaker.

 Indeed, stock prices for prominent marijuana companies dipped 10 percent or more Thursday afternoon after the announcement, The Associated Press reported.